How to Keep Your Car Battery From Dying in the Winter

 Even if you do park your car indoors, corrosion can still happen.
 A damaged battery can cause acid to leak and corrode the surrounding areas.
 Too much buildup can create more resistance between connections, making it harder than it already is for the battery to start your engine.
 This is why it’s important to check your car battery terminals regularly.

 A battery charger gets enough electricity into your car’s battery even if it’s been sitting in your garage for months.
-There are two types of battery chargers for cars: trickle and tender chargers:
+There are two types of car battery chargers: trickle and tender.

 • Trickle chargers provide a slow, continuous stream of electricity to your battery.
 These usually plug into an electrical outlet in your home.